microsoft/GlobalSecureAccess/website/docs/Entra Private Access/powershell.md

 Once I finish, I'll flag this module as deprecated.
 These are the commands already implemented in Entra PS Beta:

-Get-GSAPrivateAccessAppNetworkSegment -> Get-EntraBetaPrivateAccessApplicationSegment
+Get-GSAPrivateAccessAppNetworkSegment -> `Get-EntraBetaPrivateAccessApplicationSegment`

-New-GSAPrivateAccessAppNetworkSegment -> New-EntraBetaPrivateAccessApplicationSegment
+New-GSAPrivateAccessAppNetworkSegment -> `New-EntraBetaPrivateAccessApplicationSegment`

-Remove-GSAPrivateAccessAppNetworkSegment -> Remove-EntraBetaPrivateAccessApplicationSegment
+Remove-GSAPrivateAccessAppNetworkSegment -> `Remove-EntraBetaPrivateAccessApplicationSegment`

+New commands added on Nov 4 2024:

+`Enable-EntraBetaGlobalSecureAccessTenant`

+`New-EntraBetaPrivateAccessApplication`

+`Get-EntraBetaPrivateAccessApplication`

+`Get-EntraBetaGlobalSecureAccessTenantStatus`

 ==============================================================